Humbly Homemade

 • 1 teaspoon vanilla extract

-• ¼ cup powdered sugar (also called confectioners' sugar)
+• ¼ cup powdered sugar (or confectioners' sugar)

 Toppings